istio/istio.io/content/docs/tasks/traffic-management/app-health-check/index.md

 ### Mutual TLS is enabled

-When Mutual TLS is enabled, we have two options to support HTTP probe, liveness probe rewrites and seperate port.
+When Mutual TLS is enabled, we have two options to support HTTP probse, liveness probe rewrites and seperate ports.

 #### Probe Rewrite

-This approache rewrites the application `PodSpec` liveness probe, such that the probe request will be sent to sidecar.
-And the sidecar then redirects the request to application, and strip the response body only returning the response code.
+This approach rewrites the application `PodSpec` liveness probe, such that the probe request will be sent to [Pilot agent](https://istio.io/docs/reference/commands/pilot-agent/).
+Pilot agent then redirects the request to application, and strip the response body only returning the response code.

 To use this approach, you need to install istio with helm option `sidecarInjectorWebhook.rewriteAppHTTPProbe=true`.